bhatti/api-mock-service/README.md

     status_code: {{AnyInt 200 400}}
     {{end}}
 ```
-In above example, the mock API will return HTTP status 500 or 501 for every 10th request and 200 or 400 for other requests.
+In above example, the API will return HTTP status 500 or 501 for every 10th request and 200 or 400 for other requests.
 You can use conditional syntax to simulate different error status or customize response.

 ### Loops